tylertitsworth/5th-age-srd/Classes/Rogue.md

 ### Sure Cut

+Momentum Power

 Melee attack

 At-Will

-_Special:_ You must have momentum and be able to deal your Sneak Attack damage to the target if you hit.
+_Special:_ You must be able to deal your Sneak Attack damage to the target if you hit.

 **Target:** One enemy